-- Garden Color: For cool weather color, plant cyclamen, dianthus, calendula, alyssum, pansies, violas, snapdragon, stock, and poppies.
+- Garden Color: For cool weather color, plant cyclamen, dianthus, calendula, alyssum, pansies, violas, snapdragon, and stock.

 - Vegetables: There is still time to plant cool weather vegetables from seed, including lettuce, spinach, Swiss chard, cabbage, carrots, and radishes.
 Start tomatoes from seed indoors.

-- Spring Planting: Prepare vegetable and flower beds for spring planting by amending soil now with Black Gold Soil Builder compost and soil sulphur.
+- Spring Planting: Prepare vegetable and flower beds for spring planting by amending soil now with Tank’s Organic Compost or Happy Frog Soil Conditioner and soil sulphur.

 - Pruning: After leaves have dropped, prune deciduous trees and shrubs by cutting out (a) diseased or dead branches, (b) branches that detract from the desired shape of the plant, (c) branches that are growing inward, (d) any branches that are in your way.
 Always know WHY you are pruning!

 - Roses: Prune back existing roses by one half to two thirds.
 Water twice a week.
 Do not feed until February.
-Ask about the date of our Rose Care and Pruning Clinic.
+Ask about the date of our Rose Care and Pruning Class.

 - Clean-up: This is a great month for clean-up of gardens and landscapes.
 Remove leaf and branch debris from around plants to discourage future pests and diseases, rake fallen leaves, and remove weeds.

 - Watering: Continue slow, deep, and less frequent watering of established trees and shrubs.
 Most established trees and shrubs will need irrigation every 3 to 4 weeks.